Springe zum Hauptinhalt

 Teaching Languages to Young Learners (Sarah K. Reader M.A.)

-Description: This course serves as a basic introduction to language learning.
+Description: This is a required seminar for second semester students of teacher education majoring in English.
+It serves as a basic introduction to language learning.
 Stages and milestones of first language acquisition in childhood and second language acquisition will be outlined and compared.
-Students will define and discuss similarities and differences in language learning and acquisition and their implications for teaching English to young learners.
+Students will identify and discuss similarities and differences in language learning and acquisition and their implications for teaching English as a foreign language in the primary school.
 Furthermore, differences in learners’ individual abilities, aptitude, and motivation will be examined and their effects on second language learning in the classroom will be reflected upon.

 This seminar is held in English.
-Students are asked to participate actively in class sessions.
+Students are expected to participate actively in class sessions.

 Participants: Second semester students (SELAEn2)